Le Touquet: Demographics

 Le Touquet's household composition, just like its population pyramid, is also an outlier.
 Almost half of permanent residents live alone, and only 16.6% of households have any children (compared to 31.2% of one-person households in Pas-de-Calais and 40.5% households with children).
-This means that the average household size is 1.69, significantly below the department average of 2.3 people.
-As is typical for resorts in France, the majority of residences is secondary (not the primary place of living), but the phenomenon is particularly strong in this city.
+This means that the average household size is 1.69, significantly below the departmental average of 2.3 people.
+As is typical for resorts in France, the majority of built housing is not the main place of living, but the phenomenon is particularly strong in this city.
 For a population of only 4,527 people, there are 12,582 residences in the resort, of which 4 in 5 are secondary residences.
 This is one of the highest rates in all of France and the highest in the region of Hauts-de-France.
 Even though there are so many residences, the vacancy rate (1%) is negligible compared to about 8% in the department, region or metropolitan France.

 A median person in Le Touquet is notably richer than in the surrounding areas: annual disposable income reaches €30,130 per unit of consumption (Note: INSEE's definition of a consumption unit is defined as follows: 1 unit of consumption for the first adult in the household; 0.5 units for each following person in the household 14 or over and 0.3 units for children under 14.) in Le Touquet, compared to just over €20,000 in Pas-de-Calais department and the region of Hauts-de-France and €22,800 in metropolitan France.
 Poverty rates are also significantly lower: 10% in Le Touquet compared to 17–18% in the wider region.
 However, according to the Cour des Comptes assessment, in 2014 the median annual household income as a whole (€23,967) did not stand out compared to surrounding areas.